 Of course, the trade to the Orioles hurts his potential value.
 The last couple Diaz base autos sold around $25.
 During January and February, they were around $15 to $20.
 Diaz is having a nice Spring Training (further pushing the bounce back memo), so they got a nice bump from that.

 Clearly, I see Diaz as a great candidate to produce a bounce back season.
 The one thing that worries me is the Orioles don’t develop their prospects at the rate some would expect.
 While I think there is still a high probability Diaz already has the tools to make an adjustment, there is a chance the Orioles do nothing to help him and he fails.

 Because of that, if I were to be investing in Diaz, I would set my buy limit at $30 a base, and color and graded accordingly from there.
 If he falters out of the gate in full-season ball, these will fall back into the $20 range.

-*SlabStox, LLC has zero stake in Yusniel Diaz cards
+*SlabStox, LLC, has zero stakes in Yusniel Diaz cards.